Skaayth/Toxicity-of-comments/README.md

 ## How?

+## Aim
+The aim is to create a model which predicts a probability of each type of toxicity for each comment.

 ## Notebook
 The .ipynb file contains all the code from importing the required libraries -> Importing Data -> Data Preprocessing -> Training the Model.